IgniteUI/indigo-design-docfx/en/components/hierarchical-grid.md

 | 🌈 Background                        | Defines the background color of the Hierarchical Grid                                                                                                |

 After detaching, you may add the number of headers you need to show all the dimensions of your data and as many records as you want to show in your design simply by duplicating the first row of data that you already have created within each of the grids that you have.
 In case you need to show more of the hierarchy, you may also nest additional grids within the body of the parent one that they belong to.

+> [!WARNING]
+> `Detach from Symbol` is only applicable to Sketch and destroying the symbol is not necessary in Adobe XD.

 ## Cell Types